brianthomas/nltk-np-scipy-binaries/README.md

-# nltk-np-scipy-binaries
+# Ubuntu textmining binaries

-NLTK, Numpy, Scipy binaries to support a Heroku buildpack
+Ubuntu compiled binaries for Python textmining in support of a Heroku buildpack.

 # About